 Upon request by the Unit-holder, his units shall be redeemed at the current redemption price in return for the unit certificate.

 Article 5 Accounting Year

-The accounting year of the Fund is from 1 December to 30 November.
+The accounting year of the Fund is from 1 August to 31 July of the following calendar year.

 Article 6 Unit Categories and Use of Earnings